dockstore/dockstore-ui2/src/assets/docs/getting-started-with-dockstore.md

 ![Publish](../assets/images/docs/versions_toggle.png)

-Next, pick a version of your tool that you wish to present to the world by clicking on the radio selector in the Git Reference column.
+Next, pick a version of your tool that you wish to present to the world by clicking on the radio selector in the Git Reference or Version column.
 This will determine which version of your CWL/WDL file will be used to find the author, email, and description in the case that it changes between versions.
 This also allows you to pre-select a version of your tool to present to users in the "Launch With" section, and the Dockerfile and Descriptor tabs.

 #### Manual Registration of Tools

 Outside of this tutorial, in certain cases, it is not possible for Dockstore to register every existing tool, especially those with unusual project structures.
-Most notably, Docker Hub images can not be automatically detected by Dockstore.
+Most notably, Docker Hub and GitLab images can not be automatically detected by Dockstore.
 The second possibility is that you have multiple CWL documents in a GitHub repository associated with multiple images.
 For those cases, it is necessary to manually register their details to Dockstore.

 Tools can be registered manually from the 'My Tools' page by pressing the 'Add Tool' button at the bottom of the right side bar, or any of the '+' buttons in each accordion namespace group.
 A modal dialog will appear as below: